On this page:

 There are a few different things you can do:

-Counselling—Many people with social anxiety disorder benefit from a form of counselling called cognitive-behavioural therapy or CBT.
-A mental health professional trained in CBT can help you work through the thoughts or beliefs and behaviours that lead to or maintain your social anxiety.
-CBT helps you cope with social anxiety by teaching you skills to build confidence in social situations.
-You can also learn how to interact with people and maintain relationships.
+Many people with social anxiety disorder benefit from an evidence-based form of psychotherapy called cognitive-behavioural therapy or CBT.
+It is considered the gold-standard psychological treatment for social anxiety disorder.4 A mental health professional trained in CBT can help you work through the thoughts or beliefs and behaviours that contribute to or maintain your social anxiety.
+CBT also teaches assertiveness skills, social skills and relaxation skills.
 CBT is usually a short-term treatment.
-You can get the most out of treatment by regularly practicing CBT skills.
+You can get the most out of treatment by actively participating in treatment and regularly practicing CBT skills.4

 In addition to talking to your family doctor, check out the resources below for more information about social anxiety disorder:

 Visit www.anxietycanada.com for the MindShift app to help manage anxiety, MAP (My Anxiety Map) self-management resources, an online directory of anxiety programs and services across Canada, and more information about anxiety and anxiety disorders.